stanleyqubit/MWSE/docs/source/references/general/csse.md

 * Reference rotation is now performed on the world axis, rather than the local axis.
 To rotate on the local axis as it worked in vanilla, hold the alt key.
 * Dropping a reference (using the F key) is more reliable and accurate.
 It works on skinned references as well.
 * References can be group-scaled.
 By holding the alt key when scaling, all selected references will scale together and reposition accordingly.
+* Reference moving will follow the cursor, instead of using the movement scale.
+This can be disabled in the settings window.
+* Camera panning will anchor to be relative to the object under the cursor, instead of moving at a fixed rate.
+This can be disabled in the settings window.
 * References can be moved onto surfaces.
 By holding the alt key when drag-moving a reference, it will rotate and snap onto the surface under the cursor.
 The context menu (Q) can be used to set the axis to snap to.
 * Extended editor marker support.
 Toggling markers (M) will now also toggle markers supported by the game executable.
 This allows custom markers to be toggled by tagging them with a MRK string and adding a EditorMarker node, or by defining objects whose name begins with or matches "Tri EditorMarker".
 * A new context menu is available, using the Q key.
 From it you can access some new features: